 Vol. 1 No. 1 (2020),

-Conclusions: This review summarizes how alterations in the intestinal microbiota can be associated with the pathogenesis of AMD and how new therapeutic modalities can be designed to target this microbiome to limit the blinding nature of this disease.
-The future advances in microbiome may unveil a new era in understanding and managing AMD.
+Conclusions: This review summarizes how alterations in the intestinal microbiota can be associated with the pathogenesis of AMD and how new therapeutic modalities can be designed to target this microbiome to limit the severe nature of this disease.
+Future advances in microbiome research may unveil a new era in understanding and managing AMD.

 - Abstract Viewed: 351 times